 Good sources of Vitamin C include fruits like oranges, kiwi fruit, tomatoes and strawberries, together with vegetables like broccoli and peppers.

-Vitamin D is one vitamin that children can struggle to get adequate amounts of from just the foods they eat.
-It is important they have enough as it helps their body absorb essential minerals calcium and phosphate, which are key for building healthy bones, teeth and muscles.
+Vitamin D is one vitamin that children can struggle to get adequate amounts of from the foods they eat.
+Yet it is important they have enough, as it helps their body absorb essential minerals calcium and phosphate, which are key for building healthy bones, teeth and muscles.

 It is also recommended that babies who are breastfed from birth take vitamin D drops whether or not you're taking these supplements yourself (speak to your health visitor on where to get them), while bottle-fed babies should get adequate amounts of all vitamins from their formula.

 From newborn to 5 years:

 Healthy Start Children’s Vitamin Drops contain three essential vitamins (Vitamins A, C and D) and can be mixed with a little milk or fruit juice, or taken directly from a spoon.
 These drops can also be accessed as part of the government’s Healthy Start Scheme for low-income households.